sickle-in-africa/bde.intro-epidemiology/reference.md

 :   of a health facility is a [population](#population) that consists of the people who use the facility’s services.

 incidence
-:   the proportion of a candidate [population](#population) that becomes diseased over a specified period of time.
+:   the proportion of a candidate [population](#population) that becomes diseased over a specified period of time (occurrence of new cases).

 prevalence
 :   the proportion of the total population that is diseased.